Goods of Desire

-At the end of 2019, there are eight store locations in Hong Kong.
+In 2023, there are five store locations in Hong Kong.
 The company also sells products wholesale or brand-license to boutiques or department stores in cities such as London, Amsterdam, New York, Los Angeles, Sydney, Shanghai, Taiwan and Singapore.

 History

-Architects by training, co-founders Douglas Young and Benjamin Lau wanted to do a lifestyle and home accessories store, with an aim to design and manufacture the products instead of shipping Chinese goods made in the West.
-They launched G.O.D. with their first store in an Ap Lei Chau warehouse (closed 2014) in 1996.
-Within two years, other locations followed including on Hollywood Road in Central, Tsim Sha Tsui (closed 2012).
-The Hollywood Road store is now their flagship and is home to the famous Instagram mural done in collaboration with street artist, Alex Croft in 2012.
+An architect by training, founder Douglas Young wanted to do a lifestyle and home accessories store, with the aim of designing and manufacturing the products instead of shipping Chinese goods made in the West.
+He launched G.O.D. with the first store in an Ap Lei Chau warehouse (closed 2014) in 1996.
+Within two years, other locations followed, including on Hollywood Road in Central, Tsim Sha Tsui (closed 2012).
+The Hollywood Road store still exists today and is home to the famous Instagram mural done in collaboration with street artist, Alex Croft in 2012.

 In 2001, G.O.D. opened its 20,000 square foot flagship store at Leighton Centre (closed 2013) in Causeway Bay, as well as lifestyle mall 'Delay No Mall', also in Causeway Bay in 2008.